d3x0r/JSON6/README.md

 ## Changelog
+- 0.1.125 - Fix some `let`s that were causing deoptimization
 - 0.1.123 - Fix `npm install json-6` in readme.
 Remove dev dependancies that aren't used.
 Fix #8 Wierd arrays [test](./tests/json6TestObjectArray.js)
 - 0.1.122 - Fix referencing `val.negative` that should be just `negative`.
 - 0.1.121 - Optimization; use `Number()` instead of `new Number()`